 I missed vaudeville.
 But I am making up for that loss by enjoying the rich artistic performance combos that Thor Steingraber is staging — he’s been inviting multifarious artists to share the stage of the sublimely intimate Valley Performing Arts Center where he is executive director.

-Anyone lucky enough to toast Frank Sinatra on the very centenary of his birth, December 12, 1915, by attending the swellegant “Dear Mr. Sinatra: A Swinging Centennial” passed a rich and fun evening at VPAC Saturday night.
+Anyone lucky enough to toast Frank Sinatra on the very centenary of his birth, December 12, 1915, by attending the swellegant “Dear Mr. Sinatra: A Swinging Centennial” passed a super-fun evening at VPAC Saturday night.

-Fronting a massively forceful and confident big band that spooled sophisticated arrangements of Sinatra standards, the guitarist-singer John Pizzarelli navigated a complex program, chit-chatting with the audience as he went.
-It was a super show that neatly updated the original vaudeville premise of a little something for everyone.
+Fronting a massively forceful and confident big band that spooled sophisticated arrangements of Sinatra standards, the guitarist-singer John Pizzarelli delivered a complex program, chit-chatting with the audience as he went.
+It was a super show that neatly updated the original vaudeville premise — a little something for everyone.

-Cheyenne Jackson‘s easy-going manner belied his seriously rich range as a singer, with a voice that taps volume as casually as Sinatra tipped his fedora.
-This young singer gave hope that the saloon swinger-belter tradition lives on.
+Cheyenne Jackson‘s easy-going style belied his seriously rich range as a singer, with a voice that taps volume as casually as Sinatra tipped his fedora.
+This young singer gave hope that the saloon swinger/belter archtype lives on.

-The duo’s revisit of Something Stupid, channeling Nancy Sinatra-and-père, was simply delicious.
+This duo’s revisit of Something Stupid, channeling Nancy Sinatra-and-père, was delicious.
 Can “retro” be more charming?

 And there was more!
 Birthday cake and bubbly — not champers but, appropriately, the Italian version, Prosecco.
 A birthday party for the entire audience thrown in VPAC’s splendid high-ceiling’ed lobby, an act of incredible generosity sponsored by Veneto Hills.
 “Dear Mr. Sinatra” was a high point of the calendar … but still mid-season, in the northward reaches of the San Fernando Valley, it ain’t over yet.